Do not hesitate to give us a call. We are an expert team and we are happy to talk to you.

 Upon your arrival at Entebbe International Airport (EBB), you will be met by an Entice Africa Safaris representative who will introduce you to your driver guide.
 Your guide will then take you through your travel plans.
 Before you know it, you will be transferred to Papyrus Guest House for an overnight stay and dinner.

 After an early morning breakfast, you will get into your safari vehicle for your transfer to Kibale National Park.
 Kibale National Park is one of the greatest rain forests in Africa.
-This forest is mainly famous for around 13 primate species, with chimpanzees being the main tracked species.
-Other primate species include golden monkeys, black and white colobus monkeys, as well as bird species.
+This forest is the home of over forty different species of primates, with chimpanzees being the most commonly tracked species.
+Other primates you will see include golden monkeys, black and white colobus monkeys, and bird species.

 The park is also next to Bigodi Wetland which is managed and owned by the local people in the area.
 This place is famous for primate, as well as bird watching.
 Upon arrival at the park, you will check into the camp for dinner, relaxation, and overnight stay.